 - Pour into the prebaked pastry case and pop into the oven for about 35 minutes until just set.

-I’m entering Pumpkin Pie Jam into a few food challenges this month:
+I’m entering this recipe into a few food challenges this month:

 - Credit Crunch Munch created by Camilla from Fab Food 4 All & Helen over at Fuss Free Flavours & hosted this month by Camilla.